dishfulwastaken/dishful-ui/README.md

   different locations, whereas they all will use the [StorageService] to store the associated [XFile]s.

-  Similarly, [DishfulEditablePicture] with delete the file from the storage location and will delegate the deletion of the associated [Picture] object to the consumer.
+  Similarly, [DishfulUploadPicture] with delete the file from the storage location and will delegate the deletion of the associated [Picture] object to the consumer.